ReactTraining/react-workshop/README.md

 If you have any problems with these steps, make sure you see the [Troubleshooting](#troubleshooting) section below.

 **Windows Users!** Please read the [Windows Users](#windows-users) section before finishing these setup steps.
-Particularly, you might not want to use PowerShell.
+Particularly, we have found that PowerShell works better.

 <hr />